-

 andlet!

 , as they can greatly simplify setting up state for multiple examples.
 They exist to provide a simple and convenient way to create and share state between examples.
-When not using these methods, specs with a bit of shared state typically look like this:This is easy to get started with, and when there are only a few variables in the
+When not using these methods, specs with a bit of shared state typically look like this:context "with a bit of state" do before :each do @user = User.create! end # The following specs assume the user has already been created it "should be the latest user" do User.last.should == @user end # .. more examples reusing the @user end

 before